rblack42/math-magik-lpp/docs/_sources/design_docs/introduction.rst.txt

 ..	note::

-    You *could* copy and paste these code blocks directly from these wen pages, but that would be silly.
+    You *could* copy and paste these code blocks directly from these web pages, but that would be silly.
 Instead, go to the project site on |GH|_ and you can see everything I have generated for this project, uncluding the |OSC|
     code and supporting |PY| code.

-The design code documentation is organized in the same way as the |OSC| file themselves.
-Each part ot assembly has its own directory and there is one documentation page describing all of the files within that directory.
+The design code documentation is organized in the same way as the |OSC| files themselves.
+Each part or assembly has its own directory and there is one documentation page describing all of the files within that directory.
 The pattern of the documentation is described below.